genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 To access the **context menu** for a given file, you can either do a right or left click on the respective entry in the file browser.
-The topmost entry is the app that was used to generate this file, or the app that should be used to view it.
-The next four entries are submenus for each of the four different types of apps that can be used on the file.
+The topmost entry is the application that was used to generate this file, or the application that should be used to view it.
+The next four entries are submenus for each of the four different types of applications that can be used on the file.
 Further down are options for viewing and re-using the pipeline used to generate the file.
 The final section allows you to manage file locations and names.
 For folders, left-clicking opens the folder, while right-clicking opens the menu.